lowRISC/ibex/doc/03_reference/security.rst

 Sofware can periodically re-seed this LFSR with true random numbers (if available) via the **secureseed** CSR.
 This will make the insertion interval of dummy instructions much harder for an attacker to predict.

+Note that the dummy instruction feature inserts multiply and divide instructions.
+The core must be configured with a multiplier (`RV32M != ibex_pkg::RV32MNone`) or errors will occur using this feature.

 Register file ECC
 -----------------